billsix/cprogrammingbook/doc/09-Libraries.rst

 append mode, all writes will occur at the end of the file, regardless of attempts to move the file position indicator with fseek.
-The initial position fo the file position indicator will be implementation defined.
+The initial position of the file position indicator will be implementation defined.

 Attempts to open a file in read mode,